 We can use themes to create significant groups of data.
-Creating a topic for a grouping makes it easy to distinguish from other parts of a more extensive data sets.
-For example, you use snowflakes to signify the group of numbers from 400 to 499.
+Creating a topic for a grouping makes it easy to distinguish from other parts of a more extensive data set.
+For example, you use snowflakes to signify numbers from 400 to 499.
 Once you learn all the individual numbers, all you do is sprinkle some snow to make them 400s

 This aspect of the memory works in conjunction with other memory systems.
 For example, you may have a theme for a group of numbers from 90 to 100.
 This theme would be airplanes.
 So, all the numbers in this theme would have something to do with aircraft.

-These are subsets of data arranged around a topic like the solar system’s planets or the special recipe steps.
+These are subsets of data around topics like the solar system’s planets or the special recipe steps.

 This system combines elements of the above methods to create multilayered data levels.
-You can memorize vast amounts of data in and out of a sequence using a well-known story like the wizard of oz, for instance.
+For instance, you can memorize vast amounts of data in and out of a sequence using a well-known story like the wizard of oz.
 It’s what some call the memory palace.
-Using a storyline, you can memorize large data sets, even a whole textbook.
+You can memorize large data sets, even a whole textbook, using a storyline.

 Discover how to use all your memory capabilities to create a robust data infrastructure.
 It will enhance your ability to absorb and recall information quickly.

 If we learn how to learn can increase our overall mental ability, why isn’t this common knowledge?
 Why are we not taught these fundamental tactics?
 It would seem like an obvious priority to teach people how they use their memory before you have them use it.
-Before you tell people what they need to know, it makes sense to teach them how to know it.
+Before telling people what they need to know, teaching them how to learn makes sense.
 Learning how to use your memory correctly is the key.
 It will make remembering what you need to recall fun and effective.